natt96z/cybersac/docs/source/forensics.rst

    - Explore the CyberSac website's VMware-based virtual machine for a safe and engaging introduction to cybersecurity.
 Our user-friendly virtual machine will empower you to grasp essential concepts and practices while maintaining a secure learning environment.
 (VMWare)

-*CyberSAC Linux VM: This is our custom linux virtual machine and provides a useful intro to Ubuntu Linux OS and its security policies.*
+*CyberSAC Linux VM: This is our custom linux virtual machine and provides a useful intro to Ubuntu Linux OS and its security policies.* Download Link:

 *Vulnhub Virtual Box VM:* This machine is designed by keeping in mind about all the beginners who wants to start their journey in CTF challenges.
-Link: https://www.vulnhub.com/entry/haclabs-deception,427/
+Download Link: https://www.vulnhub.com/entry/haclabs-deception,427/

 **Step 3: Start the Virtual Machine and begin the exersice!☺**